 The multiyear cultural programme De Staat van Eindhoven (The State of Eindhoven) looked at the changing relationship between government and citizens and, specifically, Eindhoven’s twofold ambition of being a smart city in a participatory society.

 Eindhoven's ambition of being a smart city in a participatory world brings with it an exciting range of conflicts and yet-to-be-named values.
-Het Nieuwe Instituut will facilitate the search for these values and pose a fundamental question that is simple in essence yet complex in practice: why, how, and with whom will Eindhoven’s citizens contribute to building a smart city?
-Het Nieuwe Instituut and the local authority are partnering out of a shared belief in the need for a multidisciplinary vision of urban development.
+Het Nieuwe Instituut facilitated the search for these values and pose a fundamental question that is simple in essence yet complex in practice: why, how, and with whom will Eindhoven’s citizens contribute to building a smart city?
+Het Nieuwe Instituut and the city of Eindhoven partnered out of a shared belief in the need for a multidisciplinary vision of urban development.
 Eindhoven’s city council views the changing social contract between government and citizens as partly a cultural issue.
 And Het Nieuwe Instituut values local field-testing of research into the changing, increasingly interlocking design disciplines it represents.

 Embassy of Data

 The Embassy of Data, a multi-day programme during the World Design Event in Eindhoven, will aim to raise awareness of the possibilities and opportunities presented by data but also the threats and inadequacies.
 An exhibition, a varied programme of workshops and serious games, and an international conference will introduce visitors to some of the questions around data and its often invisible impact on our everyday lives.
 The Embassy of Data concludes the three-year programme of De Staat van Eindhoven.

 During the Dutch Design Week, the DATAstudio will go looking for how we can make subjects without data visible in the digital map together with officials, designers, data experts and ordinary citizens.